 What are you doing now?

-I am a commissioned officer in the Royal Air Force currently holding the rank of Group Captain.
+I am a commissioned officer in the Royal Air Force currently holding the rank of Air Commodore and Head of Operations, Plans and Training at the UK Space Command.

 What route did you take up to this point?